 Both types of matching, Job Matching and Candidate Matching, rely on having a predefined personality profile for the job we're matching against - a Job Profile.
 A natural question would be: where does this ideal DISC profile come from?

 There are two possible answers to that question.
 The simplest and easiest is to select a template from a library of predefined profiles.
-Discus includes several hundred templates for the most common types of roles, from categories as diverse as administration or sales, or specialized as education or media.
+We provide several hundred standard templates for the most common types of roles, from categories as diverse as administration or sales, or as specialised as education or media.

 All the facts and figures you need to understand the DISC basis of a Job Profile.

-A textual explanation of the Job Profile's needs, summarizing the ideal candidate for the role.
+A textual explanation of the Job Profile's needs, summarising the ideal candidate for the role.

 Those templates are a useful starting point, but the best possible approach is to create your own custom Job Profile to match the exact needs of a job.
-Discus includes a complete built-in Job Profiler service to help you do just that.
-You can start, for example, by answering a set of questions about a job that's analogous to a normal DISC questionnaire, and from those answers Discus will build a Job Profile.
+The complete built-in Job Profiler service is designed to help you do just that.
+You can start, for example, by answering a set of questions about a job that's analogous to a normal DISC questionnaire, and a Job Profile is created based on your answers to those questions.
 For more advanced cases, the Job Profiler provides a host of other options, so you can (for example) base a Job Profile on the personality of a really successful candidate, or 'tweak' the profile's settings to match your needs perfectly.

-Discus provides a huge library of profiles for potential roles for you to match candidates against, or you can create your own custom Job Profiles using Discus' range of built-in profiling tools.
+We provide a huge library of profiles for potential roles for you to match candidates against, or you can create your own custom Job Profiles using a whole range of built-in profiling tools.

 Choose the package to suit you from our range of special business offers.